kingslayerrq/Credit-Card-Fraud-Detection-Project/README.md

 The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.<br>

 ## Key Results
-I want test Logistic Regression on skewed data.
+I test Logistic Regression on skewed data.
 I also apply cross validation for hyperparameter tuning<br>
 different classification models.
 My model is offering an 99% accuracy score on the data.<br>
 You can see all the codes in the jupyter notebook.<br>